-As inflation is rising, the stock market is falling, and GDP is in the red, experts are debating whether the United States has entered a recession.
+As inflation rises, the stock market falls, and GDP is in the red, experts are debating whether the United States has entered a recession.

 If you make the right investment decisions, you can effectively secure your and your family’s financial future.

 Here’s what you should know about investing during a recession.

 It may seem counterintuitive, but a recession can be one of the best times to invest because stock prices typically fall during this period.

 When the stock markets crash, you can buy stocks in fundamentally sound companies at lower prices.
 That means bonds, stocks, and mutual funds are likely to be less expensive than they were during the bull market.

 Here are the best investments to consider during a recession.